mousepawmedia/devdocs/network/source/network/phabricator.rst

 respects.
 It allows you to view the complete history of a repository - files, commits, and all!

-..
-NOTE:: The Commit Details browser is technically part of Diffusion,
+..  note:: The Commit Details browser is technically part of Diffusion,
     but it is important to the post-commit review workflow that Audit is used for, so we'll discuss it there.
 See :ref:`phab_audit_commit`